iratecaller/CacheLight/README.md

 ### 2. On-The-Fly Transparent Loading / Saving

-When specifying a routine to handle the OnLoadItem and OnSaveItem, then CacheLight will automatically let your application know when it's time to do something.
+Specify the OnLoadItem and/or OnSaveItem handlers and  CacheLight will automatically invoke your routines when necessary.

 Example: Transparent Loading:

 The application performs  "image = image_cache["boots.png"];".
-Even though "boots.png" hasn't been loaded, image will NOT contain null.
+Even though "boots.png" hasn't been loaded, "image" will NOT contain null.
 CacheLight will call your OnLoadItem event, and your application will perform the load.

      image_cache.OnLoadItem += LoadImage;
      var image = image_cache["boots.png"]; // image contains the boots.png image data